inspetor/inspetor-python/README.md

 If you get no errors, you'll be able to see the Inspetor version installed using the "pip freeze" command (which will show every library you've installed in your environment).

 ### Library setup
 Now, you're almost able to call the library from inside your code.
-But first, you need to set some **configuration** values (app id, tracker name and dev env):
+But first, you need to set some **configuration** values (app id, tracker name, and dev env):
 ```
     inspetor_config = {
         "APP_ID": "123",